isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-box-jumps/index.md

 - You might need to order a high size higher than your usual size

 ### [5.
 New Balance Women's Minimus 20 V7 Cross Trainer](https://www.amazon.com/dp/B07RMW8C8X/?tag=p-policy-20)
-The New Balance Women's Minimus 20 V7 is another excellent box jumps shoe you might want to buy.� This womens box jumps shoe is lightweight, comfortable, and highly flexible.
+The New Balance Women's Minimus 20 V7 is another excellent box jumps shoe you might want to buy.
+This womens box jumps shoe is lightweight, comfortable, and highly flexible.

 The New Balance Minimus 20 V7 utilizes a single Vibram rubber outsole.
 This durable outsole delivers excellent traction on both indoor and outdoor surfaces.
 The outsole is also non-marking, thus doesnt leave irritating marks on surfaces.